In 2017-2018, my Mike Madriaga byline was featured in over 200 published articles worldwide.

 I am proficient in writing breaking-news, news, briefs, profiles, press releases and feature stories.
-I am a freelance reporter that is able to write about a variety of subjects, including: crime, art, music, food, tattoo-culture, neighborhood-news, the homeless population, tech, social media, collectibles, skate & surf culture, pets and automobiles.
+I am a freelance reporter that is able to write about a variety of subjects, including: social media, art, music, food, tattoo-culture, neighborhood-news, the homeless population, tech, collectibles, skate-and-surf culture, pets and automobiles.

 On some of my articles, aside from being the author, I am listed as the photographer, videographer and/or video editor.
 To some news outlets, I am referred to as a multimedia journalist (MMJ).